LIZXP/LIZXP/README.md

 </div>

-#### <div align="justify">I'm Peter Li, A Passionate Solution-driven Full-stack Web Developer comes from financial accounting background, and experience developing consumer-focused websites with PERN Stack - Front End in React.js, HTML, CSS & TypeScript, and Back End in Node.js, Express & PostgreSQL.
-Solid technical skills, excellent work ethic, strong attention to detail, great communication skills and the ability to transfer needs of clients into high-quality codes.  </div>
+#### <div align="justify">I'm Peter Li, a full Stack Web Developer has background in the financial accounting.
+Passionate about streamlining and automating processes in apps to save users time and prioritize focus on business functions.
+Has the skills and experience necessary to be successful in web developer positions that require a combination of technical expertise and real-world business experience. </div>